jtsextonMITRE/nccoe-tls-visibility/source/D_Architecture.rst

   secure handling and disposal of data.

-- **Key Management Agent**: Provides a secure interface for provisioning TLS server keys, implementing policies for key activation and expiration.
+- **Key Management Agent**: Provides a secure interface for provisioning TLS server keys and implementing policies for key activation and expiration.

 - **Key Capture and Registration Agent:** Captures the session keys at